 Packages that are signed for by the mail center first need to be entered into a package tracking software.
 Students should wait to receive an email from their respective UCF mail center before coming to pick up packages.

-First, make sure that the package has been delivered to the University address by the carrier.
-Then give the respective mail center a call and mail staff will do their best to locate it.
-Students must provide a tracking number for the mail center to better locate any package.
+First, make sure that the package has been delivered to the correct Housing mail address by the carrier.
+Then email firstname.lastname@example.org from your Knights email account requesting assistance locating the package.
+Students must provide the tracking number, their name, and community, for the mail center staff to better locate the package.

 Every package or envelope that requires a signature for delivery also requires a signature from the recipient.
 This is primarily for security reasons but also for accountability and tracking.